linuxserver/docker-mastodon/README.md

 For more information check out the [mastodon documentation](https://docs.joinmastodon.org/).

+### Running separate sidekiq instances

+It is currently only supported to run a single queue per container instance *or* all queues in a single container instance.

+All containers must share the same `/config`` mount and be on a common docker network.

 ### Strict reverse proxies

 This image automatically redirects to https with a self-signed certificate.
 If you are using a reverse proxy which validates certificates, you need to [disable this check for the container](https://docs.linuxserver.io/faq#strict-proxy).